artus-analysis/Sherivf/README.md

 `gc.stdout`, `gc.stderr`, `job.stderr.gz` and `job.stdout.gz` files.

 ### Helper scripts
+Some handy scripts located in the `scripts/` folder:

 **fastNLO table evaluation**

 Calculate a cross section from a fastNLO table (with a certain PDF set)